among the first flintlocks

 As one of the first cultures to discover gunpowder, Hmong (HMoob) people have been talented gunsmiths for a very long time.
 Starting in the 18th century, the Hmong were one of the first cultures to adopt flintlock technology, and one of the very few to do so in East Asia.
 While the vast majority of East Asian cultures, including even the Han Chinese, the largest culture, largely never made the transition from matchlock technology, Hmong blacksmiths and gunsmiths innovated, creating a unique design that they sold all around the world.
-Today, centuries later, Hmong flintlocks are still recognizable in many collections, including even one in The U.S. President Lyndon B. Johnson Library.
-The Hmong word for flintlock is “phom phiaj kab," literally translating to “high carbon steel frizzen gun," or less commonly known as “phom zeb ntais," literally translating to “knapped flint gun."
-These flintlocks were one of the many different goods that Hmong people sold, making them lucrative and vital business men and women who formed the primary trade network connecting China to Southeast Asia through the treacherous mountains separating the two—the Hmong knew that terrain best, hence why the CIA enlisted the Hmong to help the USA fight in the Vietnam war, above all the many other ethnic groups in that area.
-The Hmong were innovative blacksmiths and gunsmiths who created simple yet elegant designs—including unique matchlock (phom xyab) and caplock (phom kej) guns as well, lucrative business men and women who influenced trade throughout Southeast Asia, and extremely talented musicians who created the only musical language in the world today—something that linguistics and neuroscience is only beginning to unravel.
-The Hmong have a long history, rich in tradition—today, that tradition continues at Gaur, where each and every one of our flintlocks continue to be hand-forged just like they were hundreds of years ago.
+Today, centuries later, Hmong flintlocks remain in many collections, including even one in The U.S. President Lyndon B. Johnson Library.
+These flintlocks were one of the many different goods that Hmong people sold, making them lucrative and vital business men and women who formed the primary trade network connecting China to Southeast Asia through the treacherous mountains separating the two—the Hmong knew that terrain best, hence why the CIA enlisted the Hmong to help the USA fight in the Vietnam war above all the many other ethnic groups in that area.
+The Hmong were innovative blacksmiths and gunsmiths who created simple yet elegantly designed guns, lucrative business men and women who influenced trade throughout Southeast Asia, and extremely talented musicians who created the only musical whistled language in the world today—something that linguistics and neuroscience is only beginning to unravel.
+The Hmong have a long history, rich in tradition—today, that tradition continues at Gaur, where our flintlocks continue to serve as a symbol of Hmong resiliency.

 A highly prized game animal by